moj-analytical-services/rpackage_training/README.md

 You can read more in the [R Packages section Name your package](https://r-pkgs.org/workflow101.html#name-your-package)

-**Exercise**
+##### Exercises

-**1.1** Decide what name to call your package (something like your initials or name combined with "demo", "eg", or "toy" might be appropriate for this training).
+* **2.1** Decide what name to call your package (something like your initials or name combined with "demo", "eg", or "toy" might be appropriate for this training).
 Make sure you respect the constraints on permitted characters!

-**1.2** [Create a new github repository](https://user-guidance.analytical-platform.service.justice.gov.uk/github/create-project.html#create-a-new-project-in-github), giving it your chosen name and "internal" visibility.
+* **2.2** [Create a new github repository](https://user-guidance.analytical-platform.service.justice.gov.uk/github/create-project.html#create-a-new-project-in-github), giving it your chosen name and "internal" visibility.
 Add a .gitignore file (using the "R" template) but not a license or README at this stage.

-**1.3** [Clone the repo](https://user-guidance.analytical-platform.service.justice.gov.uk/github/rstudio-git.html#step-1-navigate-to-your-platform-r-studio-and-make-a-copy-of-the-github-project-in-your-r-studio) as an RStudio project.
+* **2.3** [Clone the repo](https://user-guidance.analytical-platform.service.justice.gov.uk/github/rstudio-git.html#step-1-navigate-to-your-platform-r-studio-and-make-a-copy-of-the-github-project-in-your-r-studio) as an RStudio project.

-## 3. Package structure
+## Section 3 - Package structure
 R packages have a standard structure.
 The following components must be included (either because they are essential package components or because they are essential parts of the development and maintenance process).